Livingston HealthCare’s Board of Directors

 Ruth Weissman, Secretary

-Ruth Weissman is a faculty member and former provost and Vice-President
+Ruth Weissman is a professor emerita and former provost and Vice President

 for Academic Affairs at Wesleyan University in Middletown, Connecticut.